madprops/lester/README.md

 Running the command without a path argument shows a picker to choose a template.

 The shown files are ordered by modification date.
-Only the first 10 are shown.
+Only the first 20 are shown.

+Using "A" renders all files in the directory (not just the once shown).

 The selected path is rendered into the docs/render/pages directory as an html file.